philippwesche/chewlang/README.md

-**Chew** or **chewlang** is a high-level data science language and code generator with heavy emphasis on regular expressions and anticipated use in data scraping.
+**Chew** or **chewlang** is a high-level data science language and code generator with heavy emphasis on regular expressions.
+The current focus of development is data scraping.

-It currently compiles down to Perl5.
+It currently compiles down to Perl 5.

 Design priorities:
 * Short, readable code